 - Level 4: Merchants handling fewer than 20,000 transactions per year

-The problem is, despite the above standard 4 levels of compliance, all credit card companies (including the five major ones) have their own set of compliance levels, making it hard for business owners to figure out which rules to follow in order to be compliant.
+The problem is that despite the above standard 4 levels of compliance, all credit card companies (including the five major ones) have their own set of compliance levels, making it hard for business owners to figure out which rules to follow to be compliant.

 For your reference, check out the following PCI compliance rules and regulations for the five major credit cards: